bazelbuild/bazel-bench/README.md

   --bazel_source: Either a path to the local Bazel repo or a https url to a GitHub repository.
     (default: 'https://github.com/bazelbuild/bazel.git')
   --bazelrc: The path to a .bazelrc file.
-  --[no]collect_memory: Whether to collect used heap sizes.
-    (default: 'false')
   --csv_file_name: The name of the output csv, without the .csv extension
   --data_directory: The directory in which the csv files should be stored.
-Turns on memory collection.
   --[no]prefetch_ext_deps: Whether to do an initial run to pre-fetch external dependencies.
     (default: 'true')
   --project_commits: The commits from the git project to be benchmarked.